 Project What If artist's impression.
 Credit: Kossman.dejong

-This November, we’re opening a bold new exhibition Project What If – which will be the first major science centre exhibition in the UK all about the curiosity of a city.
+This November, we’re opening a bold new exhibition, Project What If.
+It will be the first major science centre exhibition in the UK all about the curiosity of a city.

-Project What If uses questions asked by real people as a springboard to delve into the real world of science which is creative, collaborative, inspiring and has never been more important.
+Project What If uses questions asked by real people to delve into the real world of science.
+Science can be creative, collaborative and inspiring.
+It has never been more important.

-Over the past three years, we’ve gathered over 10,000 questions from people in every postcode of Bristol - both in our venue and out in the city with our silver Curious Cube.
+Over the past three years, we’ve gathered over 10,000 questions from people in every postcode of Bristol.
+We've done this both in our venue and out in the city with our silver Curious Cube.

 'Each exhibition area uses high-tech, beautiful design to explore these very different questions in lots of ways, covering a huge variety of different disciplines and voices.
 We’ve worked with so many amazing people, from members and volunteers, to partners and schools, the question askers themselves and people who have never even stepped foot in our doors.